← Back to Blog

 Cookies

-# Send a cookie
+# Send a cookie inline

-curl -b "session=abc123; lang=en" https://example.com
+curl -b "session=abc123; lang=en" https://example.com/dashboard

 # Save cookies from response to file

-curl -c cookies.txt https://example.com/login -d "user=admin&pass=secret"
+curl -c cookies.txt https://example.com/login \

-curl -c cookies.txt -b cookies.txt https://example.com/dashboard
+curl -c cookies.txt -b cookies.txt https://example.com/checkout

 File Upload and Download

-Upload a File (multipart/form-data)
+Upload a file (multipart/form-data)

-curl -F "file=@/path/to/document.pdf" \
+curl -F "file=@/path/to/document.pdf" https://api.example.com/upload

--F "description=Quarterly report" \
+-F "album_id=42" \

 curl -X PUT --data-binary @image.png \